unobatbayar/problem-solving/README.md

 #### Approach

+1. Read the problem carefully.
-1. Understand the problem.
+2. Understand the problem.
-2. Identify patterns
+3. Identify patterns.
-3. Think of a working solution
+4. Think of a working solution.
-4. Execute the solution
+5. Execute the solution.
-5. Look back.
+6. Look back.